 Talent places the cysts in a centrifuge.

-Shot of the cyst pellet being resuspended in PYNFH media with 10% fetal calf serum.
+Shot of the cyst pellet being resuspended in PYNFH media with 10% fetal calf serum. (this was shot is 2 parts) A) Close up shot of the pellet; B) resuspension of pellet in PYNFH media in hood

-Talent places the plate in an incubator set to 25 degrees Celsius.
+Talent places the flask in an incubator set to 25 degrees Celsius.

 To transfect the trophozoites, first plate 1 milliliter of the trophozoites into a 6-well flat-bottomed tissue culture plate [1-TXT].
 Next, incubate the plasmid-transfection reagent mixture at room temperature for 10 minutes [2].